For AI-fluent professionals

 - Be honest about hard days and setbacks

-- Direct follow-up requests through the faculty champion
+- Direct follow-up requests through the advisor

 Don’t